Seirdy/seirdy.one/content/posts/spoiler-element.md

 Thanks to {{<indieweb-person itemprop="mentions" name="~keith" url="https://keithhacks.cyou/">}} for bringing up good points concerning prescriptivity of spoiler norms.

+Thanks to {{<indieweb-person itemprop="mentions" name="Locria Cyber" url="https://www.1a-insec.net/">}} for reminding me about BBCode.

 </section>

 [^1]: This format is called `org.matrix.custom.html`.
 The {{<mention-work itemtype="TechArticle">}}<cite itemprop="name headline" class="p-name">Matrix Specification Client-Server API</cite>, section 11.2.2.6: <a class="u-url" itemprop="url" href="https://spec.matrix.org/v1.8/client-server-api/#spoiler-messages">“Spoiler messages”</a>{{</mention-work>}} specifies the spoiler syntax, semantics, and recommended client behavior.

+[^2]: [BBCode](https://www.bbcode.org/posting-a-spoiler-with-bbcode.php) is the oldest example of dedicated spoiler syntax I know of.

-[^2]: Note that `summary` was originally specified as a block-level button, not an inline element.
+[^3]: Note that `summary` was originally specified as a block-level button, not an inline element.
 This may require changes to the definition of `summary`.
 I don't believe that the changes should significantly impact conformant pages, but non-conforming pages that incorrectly use `summary` elements without the required `details` parent may be impacted.
 Perhaps we really do need a new element for spoiler summaries.

-[^3]: I came up with the idea of this attribute when I was browsing some Wikipedia articles on medical topics and ended up on the article for "maggot therapy".
+[^4]: I came up with the idea of this attribute when I was browsing some Wikipedia articles on medical topics and ended up on the article for "maggot therapy".
 I had uBlock Origin configured to make large media click-to-load, and the figure captions told me which ones would be safe to load when others were in the room.
 However, [figure captions aren't a replacement for alt-text]({{<relref "website-best-practices.md#putting-images-in-context">}}).